yurimann/first-ajax/README.md

 Until now, every response we've received from the server was a 'text' type response.
 That is, just a string for us to console.log or write to our document.
 It's common for AJAX responses to contain more complex types, such as 'html'.
 Let's switch to a URL that will give us an 'html' type response.
 We call these small chunks of HTML markup "fragments", because they are often missing the `<html>`, `<head>`, and `<body>` tags.

 ### Practice
-1. Comment out your fourth AJAX request
+1. Add a new `<button>` that says "Run AJAX Request to A Car " to the Step 9 `<section>`
-2. Build a fifth AJAX request that retrieves the info at the `/a_car` URL.
-Send no `data`, but this time expect 'html' in response.
+2. Build a new AJAX request bound to the `<button>` that retrieves the info at the `/a_car` URL.
+Send no `data`, but __this time expect 'html' in response__.
 Refresh the page, click the `<button>`, and inspect the response.
 3. Investigate the Request and Response "Headers" in your Network Tab.
 What is the 'Accepts' of the Request, and the 'Content-Type' of the response?
-4. Add a `done` callback and write the responseData to the `<body>` of the document.
-Test it out.
-5. Add an empty unordered list to the HTML page `<ul>`.
+4. Add an empty unordered list `<ul>` to the section.
 Give it an id attribute.
-6. Change the `<button>` on the HTML page to say "Load Another Car".
-7. Modify the `done` handler so that it appends car `<li>`'s into the unordered list.
+5. Add a `done` callback that writes the responseData to the unordered list inside the section.
-8. Refresh your page, and try the button a few times!
+6. Refresh your page, and try the button a few times!

 That's it, you're done!
 This is a very common way for modern web apps to work.
 First, load an HTML document with some linked up JavaScript in an initial (non-AJAX) request.
 Second, bind AJAX requests as event handlers in a `$(document).ready`.
 Third, run those AJAX requests when a user takes action (i.e. `click`).
 Fourth, receive a complex `dataType` (html or other) and use the `responseData` to modify the HTML document.

 Commit your code and this README.md file with your answers in it.
 Then push!

 ## Stretch
 1. Return to the `/pong` request.
 There's a hidden message there... can you find it?
 Can you find a way to capture this text and write it to the `<body>`?
-Hint: look deeper into the docs at http://api.jquery.com/jquery.ajax/
+Hint: Since this request fails, you'll need to modify the method signature of your callback to be `.fail(function( jqXHR, textStatus, errorThrown ));`.
+Try putting a breakpoint here in your fail callback...
+Take a look around at those newly captured variables...
 2. Return to the `/count` request.
 This URL actually accepts a data parameter called `amount`.
 What are the acceptable values for it?
 What does it do?
 3. Return to the `/time` request.
 Bind this request to a new `<button>`'s click event.
 Change from a hardcoded `timezone` parameter to accepting input from the user via a textbox.
-Add a `fail` callback that writes an error message to the `<body>` of the document.
-What happens if your user enters an invalid `timezone` such as 'pokeroo'?
+Add a `fail` callback that writes an error message to the `<section>`.
+Test it by entering an invalid `timezone` such as 'pokeroo'?